Mromano06/Group-13F25/README.md

 - Clone the repo
 - Run npm install in the root project folder and install any other dependencies
 - Run npx expo start to run the server (npx expo start --tunnel if using seperate networks)
-- Download and run expo go on youyr mobile device
+- Download and run expo go on your mobile device
 - Scan the qr code given or locate the server

 Note: Make sure to login to both your phone and PC with the SAME expo accont